Kitzkatz/memoria/Readme.md

 The adapter is designed to make repeated evaluation practical even on constrained hardware.

-On a **4GB RAM CPU-only laptop**, caching the embeddings for the 500-question evaluation took roughly **one minute**.
-Subsequent evaluation runs against the cached embeddings take roughly **2–3 minutes**.
+On a **4GB RAM CPU-only laptop**, caching the embeddings for the 500-question evaluation took roughly **a few hours on 4gbs**.
+Subsequent evaluation runs against the cached embeddings take roughly **3-4 minutes**.

 ### Evaluation Scope